Summer sun!

 Andrea suggests, “Have kids make a big list and then they can kind of zero-in on a couple of things.
 Do they want to learn how to crochet this summer or do they want to learn how to play an instrument?
 And then you can come up with some resources, whether that’s from the library, or a friend, or a family member that can help them learn that skill.”

-Listen to Episode 7 of Screen Less Play More for more summer suggestions, tips on whether your child is ready for a phone, and ways to discuss pornography with your kids.
+Listen to Episode 7 of Screen Less Play More for more summer activity suggestions, tips on whether your child is ready for a phone, and ways to discuss pornography with your kids.

 And definitely check out Andrea’s amazing website Better Screen Time!